 Most beginners start with a lower potency product and then move up to a higher potency if they are taking 25 milligrams or more per serving.
 It’s also common for those who are new to CBD or trying a new brand to buy the smallest bottle offered so they can see if the product works well for them before committing to a larger purchase.

-How Do I Know That I’m Getting Quality CBD Products Without THC?
+How Do You Know That You’re Getting Quality CBD Products Without THC?

-What’s the Best Way to Take CBD Oil?
+What’s the Best Way to Take CBD Oil Without THC?

 Topical CBD creams, lotions and balms are often used by those looking for localized relief.
 Topicals are also a popular choice for those who otherwise wouldn’t be able to use CBD because of drug testing concerns.
 They are applied directly to the skin so neither the CBD or other cannabinoids actually enter your bloodstream.